These Apple Hand Pies feature a sweet apple pie filling inside a buttery, flaky pie crust. So easy to make and perfect for fall!

 Store pies in an airtight container at room temperature or in the refrigerator for 3 to 4 days.

 Freezing Instructions: Once the pies have cooled, place them on a baking sheet lined with parchment paper and place in the freezer for 2 to 3 hours or until completely frozen.
 Wrap the pies tightly with plastic wrap and freeze in a freezer bag or container for up to 3 months.
-The day before you plan to serve them.
 Thaw to room temperature before serving.

 Ground Cinnamon: Adjust the ground cinnamon to your personal preference.
 I love cinnamon and prefer to use 1 teaspoon in these pies.